thoroftroy/Eyum-TTRPG/Chapter 3 - Character Creation/3.3 Classes/Classes/Physical Classes/Ranger.md

 ##### Sharpshooter:
 - +1d6 damage to ranged weapon attacks.
 - Ignore half and three-quarters cover.
-- Double bow range
+- Double bow/crossbow range
 - Focused Shot: Once per turn, add +1d10 to a ranged attack.
-- Volley (1/Short Rest): Attack all enemies within a 10 ft radius (40 ft range).
+- Volley (1/Short Rest): Attack all enemies within a 10 ft radius (80 ft range, cannot be within 20 ft of you) with a maximum number of enemies equal to your Ranger Level * 2.
 ##### Shadow Stalker:
 - +5 to Stealth checks.
-- Shadow Step (1/Short rest): Teleport up to 30 ft to a spot in dim light or darkness.
+- Shadow Step (Bonus action): Teleport up to 30 ft to a spot in dim light or darkness.
 - Ambush: Advantage on attack rolls against surprised enemies.
-- Veil of Shadows (1/Long Rest): Become invisible for 1 minute.
+- Veil of Shadows (1/Short Rest): Become invisible for 1 minute until you attack.
 ##### Elemental Archer (Prerequisite: 1 level in a magical class):
-- Infuse arrows with elemental energy.
+- Infuse arrows with elemental energy of your choice between Fire, Earth, Water, and Air.
-- Elemental Shot: Add +1d8 elemental damage to ranged attacks.
+- Elemental Shot: Add +1d8 elemental damage (Based on chosen element) to ranged attacks.
-- Explosive Arrow (1/Short Rest): Deal 2d10 elemental damage in a 15 ft radius.
+- Explosive Arrow (1/Short Rest): Deal 2d10 elemental (Based on chosen element) damage in a 15 ft radius around an ranged attack (Bonus Action).
-- Stormcaller (Concentration): Summon a storm around you, granting +1d6 elemental damage to all ranged attacks.
 #### Leveling Table

 | Level | Dice                                | Points                                                                                                             | Stats                                                                                                                                                                     | Special                                                                      |